What is the PhD committee?

 Within approximately 6 months of the start of the PhD, the thesis supervisor appoints a PhD committee that includes at least 3 members:

-What if your direct supervisor has no right to confer PhDs at the Faculty of Science?
+What if your direct supervisor has no right to confer PhDs at the Faculty of Science or ETH respectively?

-If the direct supervisor does not have the right to confer PhDs at the Faculty of Science, an official supervisor from within EBPhD and with the right to confer PhDs at the Faculty of Science is necessary.
+If the direct supervisor does not have the right to confer a PhD at the Faculty of Science or ETH, an official supervisor from within EBPhD and with the right to confer a PhD at the Faculty of Science or ETH is necessary as committee head.
+This would mean that your committee would consist of 4 members.

 When should you organize the meetings?